1973 NCAA University Division Outdoor Track and Field Championships

-The 1973 NCAA University Division Outdoor Track and Field Championships were contested June 5−9 at the 51st annual NCAA-sanctioned track meet to determine the individual and team national champions of men's collegiate University Division outdoor track and field events in the United States.
+The 1973 NCAA University Division Outdoor Track and Field Championships were contested June 5−9 at the 52nd annual NCAA-sanctioned track meet to determine the individual and team national champions of men's collegiate University Division outdoor track and field events in the United States.

 This year's outdoor meet was hosted by Louisiana State University at the Bernie Moore Track Stadium in Baton Rouge.
+It was also the first meet to be held over five days, as the decathlon was contested separately.

 UCLA once again topped team standings, winning their third consecutive, and fifth overall, team national title.